-Copy of this book provided by the author in exchange for my honest review.
+The author provided me with a copy of the e-book in exchange for my honest review.

 Don’t miss any of the bookish fun.
 Subscribe now!

 I know when I pick up a Colleen Hoover book I’m going to FEEL and that was definitely the case with Regretting You.
 Continue reading “Book Review: Regretting You by Colleen Hoover”